hl3w22bupt/rapidapp/README.md

 rapidapp framework library
 ========

-a rapid platform-crossed c++ application server framework which is based on libevent
+a rapid platform-crossed c++ application server framework which is based on libevent.
+I hoped that anyone who used rapidapp could build up server rapidly.

 DEPENDENCE
 - libevent: 2.0.21-stable